ItsK1tty/w1tchdocs/docs/source/reference.rst

 * ``int`` -- The roof state

-  * For the list of roof states, see this: :doc:`roofstate`
+  * For the list of roof states, see this: :doc:`things/roofstate`
   * ``0`` if not in a vehicle

 **Example:**